-What are "Anti-Deficiency" Laws?
+What Are 'Anti-Deficiency' Laws?

 How Anti-Deficiency Laws Work

-The property then gets sold to pay the mortgage, and a deficiency between the sale price and the outstanding balance of the mortgage usually exists.
-Many states that allow deficiency lawsuits base the deficiency on the fair market value of the house, not the selling price.
-So if a home sold for $300,000 at foreclosure but was appraised at $400,000, and the borrower still owes $500,000, he can only be sued for $100,000.
+The property then gets sold to pay the mortgage.
+But a deficiency between the sale price and the outstanding balance of the mortgage may exist.
+Many states that allow deficiency lawsuits base the deficiency on the house's fair market value, not the selling price.
+Suppose a home sold for $300,000 at foreclosure but an appraiser valued it at $400,000.
+If a borrower still owes $500,000, they can only get sued for $100,000.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.